Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/Linear Elasticity Static loading/README.md

    The results are saved in folder: FE_DeepONet_static_coupling_results.

-   Note: The prerequisite for running this code is that **DeepONet_static.pkl** already exists in directory Pretrained_DeepONet_static and the corresponding data in directory static_data_ground_truth.
+   Note: The prerequisite for running this code is that **DeepONet_static.pkl** already exists in directory Pretrained_DeepONet_static and the corresponding data exists in directory static_data_ground_truth.